CJSpohn/niche/README.md

 ## A recipe app that allows you to search recipes by ingredients you have that you want to use up!
 Search for anything but the kitchen sink!
 #### Turing School of Software Design - Mod3 Niche Audience Project

+The goal of this project was to demonstrate my understanding of working with APIs, React, React Router, and Cypress by building a front-end application in under a week.

 ### Contributors

 **Chris Spohn** : [github profile](https://github.com/CJSpohn)